RBusarow/Hermit/docs/dokka/hermit-core/alltypes/index.md

 ##### [hermit.test.LazyResetDelegateInterfaceException](../hermit.test/-lazy-reset-delegate-interface-exception/index.md)

-Interfaces cannot be used with a 'by resetss' delegate since they cannot be instantiated.
+Interfaces cannot be used with a 'by resets' delegate since they cannot be instantiated.

 |